Table of Contents (click to expand)

 Pallor Mortis in which skin becomes pale.
 It develops 15 minutes after death and is the first postmortem sign of death caused due lack of circulation.

-When you watch any zombie movie, you’ll likely notice that the living dead all have pale, nearly grey skin.
-The English language also has phrases like ‘deathly pale’ to characterize someone’s appearance (like a zombie or a vampire).
-Besides serving as a linguistic descriptor, changes in skin color do occur after death, a state called Pallor Mortis.
+Such descriptions of death and the supernatural undead are common.
+Zombies, another undead, is depicted with pale, sometimes parodied to grey skin.
+Anything that looks lifeless, the English language calls ‘deathly pale’ (like a zombie or a vampire).
+Besides serving as a linguistic descriptor of our cultural fears, changes in skin color do occur after death, a state called Pallor Mortis.
 It often helps forensic experts evaluate the time of death, which is also called the post-mortem interval (PMI).

 The word Pallor Mortis is Latin.
 Pallor means ‘paleness’ and mortis means ‘of death’.
 It refers to paleness that develops in a corpse approximately 15 minutes to 2 hours after death.
 This paleness is more prominent in those with lighter skin tones (especially those with a ruddy complexion), and less so for darker skin types.
-There are also slight differences in skin color between the two sexes, but this difference disappears as a result of pallor mortis.
+There are slight natural differences in skin color between the two sexes which disappear as a result of pallor mortis.

 Why Does Pallor Mortis Happen?